Rewire Your Brain By Increasing Neuroplasticity

 Conclusion

-Neuroplasticity is the ability of the brain to re-organize its neural pathways in response to changes in the environment.
+Neuroplasticity is the brain's ability to reorganize its neural pathways in response to changes in the environment.
 This adaptation is facilitated by forming new synapses between neurons, allowing the brain to store and process further information.

 Neuroplasticity is essential in reducing age-related cognitive decline, improving learning and memory, increasing cognitive function, brain resilience, and creativity, and supporting the recovery of function after a brain injury.